In this article...

 You do not have to lose your home or car when filing for Bankruptcy in Wisconsin.
 By discussing this matter with an attorney at our firm, you can find out exactly what can be done to preserve and protect your property.

 Bankruptcy is not meant to take things away from you but rather to give you a fresh start.
-When filing a Bankruptcy case in Wisconsin, the court wants you to consider whether or not it would be in your best interest to retain the property especially considering its loss of value.
-By hiring our firm, you are hiring attorneys that will advise you on best practices as well as the best strategies to keep your home or vehicle if it is possible.
+When filing a Bankruptcy case in Wisconsin, the court wants you to consider whether or not it would be in your best interest to retain the property, especially considering its loss of value.
+By hiring our firm, you are hiring attorneys who will advise you on best practices as well as the best strategies to keep your home or vehicle if it is possible.
 If you have any questions, please give us a call.

 Disclaimer: The information provided on this blog is intended for general informational purposes only and should not be construed as legal advice on any subject matter.
 This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.
 Each individual's legal needs are unique, and these materials may not be applicable to your legal situation.
 Always seek the advice of a competent attorney with any questions you may have regarding a legal issue.
 Do not disregard professional legal advice or delay in seeking it because of something you have read on this blog.